 Reserve your place for this creative landscape photography workshop

-After a successful visit in May 2018, I’m offering two tours in 2019.
-The group size will be limited to 4.
-The price will be £1750.00 for the 7 nights based on at least 3 people in the group including transport, accommodation and breakfasts.
+I’m offering tours from 2021 and the group size will be limited to 4.
+The price will be £1850.00 for the 7 nights based on at least 3 people in the group including transport, accommodation and breakfasts.
 You can view my portfolio from the Valle here.
-The workshop will comprise of 5 days photography and one day of on location post production.
+The workshop will comprise of 5 days photography and one day of location post processing.